ordinals/ord/docs/src/inscriptions/delegate.md

 Delegator
 ========

 A delegated inscription known as a delegator can access its own inscribed content at `/r/delegator/:id`.
-This allows for a delegate to have access to any unique data inscribed by the delegator.
+This allows for a delegate to have access to itw own unique inscription data.

 ### Specification